SugiharaLab/EDM_Documentation/docs/edm_functions.md

 Refer to the [parameters](./parameters.md) table for general parameter definitions.

 ** Notes **  :
-Convergent cross mapping of `columns` against `target` via `Simplex`.
 Normally, one column and one target are specified.
 The column time series is time-delay embedded to dimension `E`, cross mapped with the target time series.
 The target time series is then embedded to `E` and cross mapped against the column as the "target" time series, not an embedding.

-Cross mappings are performed between `column` : `target`; and, the reverse mapping between `target` : `column`.

 If there are multiple `columns` and `embedded` is false, each column is time-delay embedded to dimension `E` creating an N-columns * E dimensional "mixed" embedding.
 If `embedded` is true, no time-delay embedding is done, creating a multivariate embedding of the speficied columns.
 The same logic applies if multiple target are specified for the "reverse" mapping.
 If embedded is false, each target is time-delay embedded to dimension `E` creating an N-target * E dimensional "mixed" embedding cross mapped to the first column as the cross map target.
 If `embedded` is true, no time-delay embedding is done, creating a multivariate embedding of the speficied target(s).